r26D/moonbeam/README.md

 If you select a different Scene, it will activate on the next beat of the current Tempo.

+Pressing the active cue button acts as an instant Black Out.

 #### Playing in Manual Mode ####

 If you're not in Play mode, you can press Scene Advance [0,0] to activate a cue at a time.